Dhoom 3: Release

 In November 2013, Aditya Chopra sent out a message to movie exhibitors all over the country to "Go digital or miss Dhoom 3."
 In detailed statements, he claimed, "Release of movies through digital and UFO digital cinema prevents piracy as the prints are water-marked and finger-printed and can be traced back.
 It is believed that films are usually copied for piracy when the reels are being transported to theatres in the country and abroad.
 Digital cinema curbs piracy as the 'en route' content leakage is eliminated.
 It also makes sense economically as a producer saves a lot of printing costs.
 Apart from that, encrypting the content protects the copyrights of the producers and distributors.
 Digital prints prevent duplication of prints and help by diverting funds back to the cinemas."

 IMAX Corporation and Yash Raj Films announced that Dhoom:3 would be the first Indian local language production to be released in the IMAX format.
 The film was digitally remastered in the IMAX format with proprietary IMAX DMR (Digital Re-mastering) technology and was released in IMAX theatres across India and selective global locations.
 Dhoom 3 was released with cinema sound technology Dolby Atmos.
 The film received a native Atmos mix at YRF Studios.
 Dhoom 3 was given a 12A certificate by the British Board of Film Certification for Moderate Violence 12 December 2013, for Moderate violence.
 The film was released across 4500 screens in India (inclusive of Tamil and Telugu versions) along with 750 screens overseas.
 Dhoom 3 had a release on 250 screens in West Bengal.
-The maximum ticket price of the IMAX version of Dhoom 3 was Rs 900 (US$15) in India.
+The maximum ticket price of the IMAX version of Dhoom 3 was ₹900 (USD15) in India.
 Cinépolis Pune set a unique record by hosting 54 shows of Dhoom 3 on 20 December 2013.
 Dhoom 3 was also released in non-traditional overseas markets like Egypt, Peru, Germany and Malaysia.
 Dhoom 3 was slated to release in China on 25 July 2014.
 This was to be the widest release ever for an Indian film in China, with 2000 screens across 400 cities.